Ten Helpful Steps to Protect Your Design Copyright

 If you use music or any graphics that you have not designed or written you may need to obtain a licence to use this as part of your software.
 Check out some of the rights clearance agencies for such permissions.

-There are quite a few things to consider.
-Brand Protect are experts in all aspects of intellectual property and can help you to ensure that you get paid for what you deliver.
-Contact us to arrange a free initial consultation.
+These are quite a few things to consider.
+Brand Protect are specialists in all aspects of intellectual property (IP) and can help you to ensure that you get paid for your ideas and for what you deliver.
+Contact us, on 01869 369701 to arrange a free no obligation initial consultation.